Opera adds Free VPN to its Browser to Allow Anonymous Web Surfing.

-Last week, Avira launched Phantom VPN for Android and Window users.
+Last week, Avira launched Phantom VPN for Android and Windows users.
 Now, Opera has announced that to ensure better online privacy the company has decided to assimilate unlimited, free virtual private networks so that its users won’t have to download or pay for VPN extensions and subscriptions.
 Virtual Private Networks or VPN are extremely popular among users concerned about their security and privacy.
-However, they faced a crucial problem of high services costs of paid VPN versions while the hidden costs of free versions.
+However, they faced a crucial problem of high service costs of paid VPN versions while the hidden costs of free versions.

 Opera’s move will let users “access blocked websites and to shield browsing when on public Wi-Fi.”
 Opera had thus, every right to brag about their groundbreaking step as the company stated in the blog post: “We are the first major browser maker to integrate an unlimited and free VPN or virtual private network.”

-VPNs lets user traffic routed through different servers across the world to make it highly complex for hackers and governments alike to keep track of web traffic.
+VPNs let user traffic routed through different servers across the world to make it highly complex for hackers and governments alike to keep track of web traffic.
 It also allows users to access geo-restricted content, which otherwise is blocked in their country.
 For example, American Netflix can be accessed by a user in Europe through VPNs.

 It's free No sign up required Hides you IP address from websites Enhance security on public Wi-Fi Bypass firewalls and access blocked content

 Opera explained that over half a billion users are either currently using or trying to use VPNs.
 The service is highly popular among young adults.
-For using this new service, all you need to do is download Opera browser’s developer version and activate the VPN through preferences menu.
+For using this new service, all you need to do is download the Opera browser’s developer version and activate the VPN through the preferences menu.

 We believe that this is a very interesting step for the company as this will attract tech-savvy users to this browser in large proportions.
 Opera previously developed ad-blocking software and embedded it into its developer version, thereby offering a great service to its users.
 Now, it has garnered more accolades for providing free VPN to its users without any biases.